thomassuedbroecker/absolute-beginner-node-red-flow/documentation/import/2-configure-cloudant.md

 # Configure a search index

-We need to create a design document to define a [search index](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-query) we will later use our queries.
+We need to create a design document to define a [search index](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-query) we will later use this index our queries.

 * theFirstname
 * theLastname